Relationships and sex

 Medical and physical factors

 Studies suggest that over half of men with epilepsy, and a third of women with epilepsy, say they have problems with sex.
 The most commonly reported problems for men are a reduced interest in sex, and getting and keeping an erection.
 Women with epilepsy report a low interest in sex, difficulties in being able to orgasm, or painful sex due to vaginal dryness or vaginal spasms.

 These problems can all have more than one cause, but physical causes may include the following:

 - Areas of the brain which control sexual function can be disrupted by epilepsy.
 For example, for some men with temporal lobe epilepsy, it may be more difficult to get and keep an erection.

 - Certain hormones are needed to increase sexual desire and arousal.
 In some cases, epilepsy can affect these hormone levels.

-- Side effects of some AEDs include reduced interest in sex, or problems with getting aroused.
+- Side effects of some ASMs include reduced interest in sex, or problems with getting aroused.
 Other side effects include tiredness, disrupted sleep, or feeling tense or depressed, which can affect interest in sex.

 If you notice a problem with sex before you start taking medication, the problem may be linked to having epilepsy and how you feel about it, or to something unrelated to epilepsy, rather than to your medication.